Nut roll: Serbia

 Nut roll is also typical for northern Serbia (Vojvodina), where it is named "štrudla/штрудла" or "savijača/савијача".
 Serbian nut roll is usually covered with a layer of poppy, walnut or cherry, but sometimes can be with a layer of carob or cocoa.

 United States

 Nut rolls are popular across the United States, often made with some combination of walnut, poppy seed, apricot, and coffee, with more traditional varieties and preparations made in areas with large Central European settlements.
 They were introduced there by Central European immigrants and widely adopted by other ethnic groups in those regions.
 Nut rolls are an essential part of Christmas celebrations and popular other times in Pittsburgh and southwestern Pennsylvania, Austin, Texas, Joliet, Illinois, Cleveland, Ohio, Sheboygan, Wisconsin, Youngstown, Ohio, northeastern Ohio (where it is known as kolachi), the Iron Range of Minnesota, Kansas City and Butte, Montana.
-As such, povitica, as well as Cornish pasties, are considered one of the traditional state foods of Montana, regardless of ethnic group.
+In Montana, povitica remains a holiday tradition in the historically South Slavic mining communities of Butte and Anaconda.
+In Kansas City, Kansas, the Croatian community of the Strawberry Hill neighborhood has maintained the povitica tradition since the early 1900s; it was commercialized by the Strawberry Hill Baking Company in 1984.
+On Minnesota's Iron Range, the Slovenian potica is counted among the region's characteristic foods.